nocobase/nocobase/docs/en-US/api/http/index.md

 ## Locate Resource

-- collection resource locates the data to be processed by `collectionIndex`, `collectionIndex` must be unique
+- Collection resource locates the data to be processed by `collectionIndex`, `collectionIndex` must be unique.
-- association resource locates the data to be processed by `collectionIndex` and `associationIndex` jointly, `associationIndex` may not be unique, but the joint index of `collectionIndex` and `associationIndex` must be unique
+- Association resource locates the data to be processed by `collectionIndex` and `associationIndex` jointly, `associationIndex` may not be unique, but the joint index of `collectionIndex` and `associationIndex` must be unique.

-When viewing details of association resource, the requested URL needs to provide both `<collectionIndex>` and `<associationIndex>`, `<collectionIndex>` is needed as `<associationIndex>` may not be unique.
+When viewing details of association resource, the requested URL needs to provide both `<collectionIndex>` and `<associationIndex>`, `<collectionIndex>` is necessary as `<associationIndex>` may not be unique.

 For example, `tables.fields` represents the fields of a data table: